 - 401k Baetis: Tied by friend Matt Pederson this fly is great for selective fish.
 A high vis wing along with CDC and hackle to keep the fly riding low in the water but still propped up on the surface.
 If you find rising trout on BWO’s definitely try this pattern.

-- Midge Patterns: BWOs are relatively small, so having midge patterns in sizes #18-22 can be effective when fish are focused on smaller insects.
-Patterns like the Griffith’s Gnat or Parachute Adams in smaller sizes can work well.
+- Last Chance Cripple: BWOs are relatively small, so having low riding cripple patterns in sizes #16-20 can be effective when fish are picky.

-- CDC BWO Comparadun: This pattern combines the effectiveness of CDC with the profile of a Comparadun, making it a great choice for imitating BWO duns on the surface.
+- Hi Vis BWO Spinner: This pattern combines the effectiveness of CDC with the profile of a spinner, making it a great choice for imitating spent BWO’s on the surface.

 Blue Wing Olives and the Ecosystem

-The BWO Mayfly plays a vital role in our rivers, serving as a primary food source for many fish species.
+The BWO mayfly plays a vital role in our rivers, serving as a primary food source for many fish species.
 Trout, in particular, rely heavily on these mayflies for their survival.
 In addition to their role as fish food, the Blue Winged Olive plays an important role in nutrient cycling.
-As the nymphs feed on algae and other aquatic plants, they help to recycle nutrients within the ecosystem.
-The Blue Wing Olive fly is a small insect with a big impact on the ecosystem.
+As the nymphs feed on algae and other aquatic plants, they help recycle nutrients within the ecosystem.
+The Blue Winged Olive fly is a small insect with a big impact on the ecosystem.
 Its unique life cycle is certainly astonishing.
-If you have never had the opportunity to fish during a BWO hatch.
-I highly recommend fishing the Blue Wing Olive hatch along Missouri River in Craig Montana
+If you have never had the opportunity to fish during a BWO hatch, I highly recommend fishing the Blue Winged Olive hatch along the Missouri River in Craig, Montana.

 Leave a Reply